LdDl/traefik-grpc-reverse-proxy/README.md

 * Installed Traefik - https://doc.traefik.io/traefik/getting-started/install-traefik/

   In my case I've used binary distribution for linux_amd64.tar.gz with [v2.6.2 tag](https://github.com/traefik/traefik/releases/tag/v2.6.2).
 Your mileage may vary.

+  Why no Nginx?
+There is no objective reason...
+I've just tried to do it with Traefik and it worked

 * Prepared configuration file.

   I prefer to have *.toml format.
 I'll describe some if its contents later.